 More chances to wrap up the game followed with Vikante and Calum spurning good opportunities to calm Rami’s heart rate.
 There were nervy moments back down at the FCB end as well as Jorge had to pull off more saves and Dorus and his troops had to make tackles and organise midfielders to preserve one of the greatest results in the club’s recent history.
 Ultimately though the score stayed 4-3 to Britanicos and the final whistle was greeted with Andy Murray fist-pumps and c’mons all round.

-Quote of the match: Calum to Rami after being berated for missing a chance “Yeah sure Rami, I’ll make sure to put it in top bins next time.”
+Quote of the Day: Calum to Rami after being berated for missing a chance “Yeah sure Rami, I’ll make sure to put it in top bins next time.”